AntonioTorres23/OpenGL_Notes/Parallax Mapping.md

 ![[Pasted image 20251113143830.png]]

 A problem with displacing vertices this way is that a plane needs to contain a huge amount of triangles to get a realistic displacement, otherwise the displacement looks too blocky.
+As each flat surface may then require over 10000 vertices.
+What if we could somehow achieve similar realism